Digital Humanities Undergraduate Assistantship

 Duration and Remuneration

-The Digital Humanities Undergraduate Assistantship is a paid position with a flexible schedule averaging up to 10 hours per week during the Fall and Winter academic terms.
+The Digital Humanities Undergraduate Assistantship is a paid position with a flexible schedule averaging up to 10 hours per week during the fall and winter academic terms; or, full-time hours over 12 weeks during the summer term.
+Regular hours are to be decided and agreed upon at the beginning of each term.

-Only registered Queen’s University undergraduate students are eligible to apply.
-Applicants must demonstrate an interest in digital humanities or digital preservation, present a solid record of academic achievement, and must register an interest in research through the application statement.
+Registered Queen’s University undergraduate students are eligible to apply for a fall/winter term Assistantship.
+Applicants for a summer term Assistantship must be returning to studies in the fall.
+Applicants can be from any program of study, must demonstrate an interest in digital humanities or digital preservation, present a solid record of academic achievement, and demonstrate an interest in research through their application statement.

+A call for applications will typically be issued on an annual basis.
 Candidates must submit a résumé and statement (max.
 500 words) outlining their skills or talents, especially any that may apply to a digital project.
 The statement should also indicate how this position will help forward the candidate’s academic or professional aspirations.
 Contact information for two references who can speak to the candidate’s academic and career aspirations should also be submitted.
-Please send all materials to firstname.lastname@example.org.
+Please send all materials to email@example.com

 Past Digital Humanities Undergraduate Assistants